kiosc-france/teleport/rfd/0153-resource-guidelines.md

 additional parameters needed to represent the resource.
 While the kind and version may seem like they would be easy to derive from the message definition itself, they need to be defined so that anything processing a generic resource can identify which resource is being processed.
-For example, `tctl` interacts with resources in their in raw yaml text form and leverage `services.UnknownResource` to identify the resource and act appropriately.
+For example, `tctl` interacts with resources in their in raw yaml text form and leverages `services.UnknownResource` to identify the resource and act appropriately.

 ```protobuf
 import "teleport/header/v1/resourceheader.proto";